Weakly directed self-avoiding walks: Final comments

-\begin{proof} Let $x>0$ be smaller than the radius of convergence $\rho$ of the generating function $W$, given by Proposition~\ref{prop:asympt-h}.
+\begin{Proposition} Let $\varepsilon$ be a fixed positive real number.
+The random generator described above, with the parameter $x$ chosen such that $xW'(x)/W(x)=n$, outputs a weakly directed bridge with a length between $(1-\varepsilon)n$ and $(1+\varepsilon)n$ in average time $\mathrm O(n)$. \end{Proposition} \begin{proof} Let $x>0$ be smaller than the radius of convergence $\rho$ of the generating function $W$, given by Proposition~\ref{prop:asympt-h}.
 We first prove that if our algorithm outputs a walk of length $m$, it has, on average, run in time $\mathrm O(m)$, independently of the parameter $x$.

 The radius of convergence of the generating function $P_\NN(x)$ is $\sqrt2-1$, and is therefore larger than $\rho$.
 Hence the average length of a positive walk drawn according to the Boltzmann distribution of parameter $x$, being $xP_\NN'(x)/P_\NN(x)$, is bounded from above by $\rho P_\NN'(\rho )/P_\NN(\rho )$ (see~\cite[Prop.~2.1]{duchon}), which is {independent of $x$}.
 In particular, the algorithm described in Step~2 runs in average constant time (and the average length of the output walk is bounded).